Submit the following application items to the International Student Office at the address below. Please see the

 This must be signed and sealed by a notary public by the student or the student's financial sponsor and

 b) A letter or bank statement dated within six months of the application.
-The letter or bank stated needs to show at least $18,000(USD).
+The letter or bank statement needs to show at least $18,000(USD).

 - An official transcript that provides evidence of graduation from a secondary school and transcripts from all postsecondary institutions attended.
 Photocopies may be accepted if they are properly notarized as true copies.
 Transcripts must be translated into English.